 As Colombia transitions to peace, ridding the country of deadly landmines is a nationwide priority.
 APOPO‘s animal detection support project with the Colombian Army is designed to clear Colombia of its mine problem in 6 years.
 When integrated into conventional methods the rapid mine detection rats and dogs trained by APOPO help catalytically speed up mine detection.

 APOPO will initially provide the Colombian Army’s Humanitarian demining brigade, which constitutes 75% of the demining manpower in the whole country, with world class Mine Detection Dogs (MDD).
-Through simultaneous development of a mine detection dog breeding center, master Colombian Army dog trainers and breeders, and the potential later integration of Mine Detection Rats, at least 120 mine detection animals will be integrated into the Colombian Army demining units.
+Through simultaneous development of a mine detection dog breeding center, master Colombian Army dog trainers and breeders, and the potential later integration of Mine Detection Rats (MDR), at least 120 mine detection animals will be integrated into the Colombian Army demining units.
 Mine detection animals, which can detect landmines 50 – 100 times faster than manual deminers who use excavation or metal detectors will conduct the majority of the searching, allowing much slower manual demining methods to be used only to create initial safe access lanes for animals and when there is certainty of mines.
 The resulting efficiency gains will allow Colombia to declare itself mine free at least a decade ahead of the current pace.

 A Landmine-Free Colombia will be possible because of partnerships between government, the military, civil society leaders, peace builders, philanthropists, institutional investors and business leaders.
 ICV will oversee the project and provide full transparency.